SnickersVsMars/20-Abgabe02-Hintermann-Korosec-Sitzwohl/src/site/markdown/queue.md

 - task scheduling
 - virtual waiting line for example for ticket sale
 - stock management
-- every other FIFO related task
+- any other FIFO related task

 ### How to use it?
 A queue should at least contain the methods enqueue and dequeue.